alexi-build/better-aliases/README.md

 - **Create Snippet**: Add a new text snippet.
 - **Expand Alias or Insert Snippet**: Quickly find and use your aliases or snippets.
 - **Search Aliases**: Browse and manage your existing aliases.
-- **View Leader Key**: Visual representation of your leader key bindings.

 ## Configuration